kyguy/kafka-summit-2021/template.md

 # Demo: Cruise Control

-In this demo, we will show how to use Strimz to balance your Kafka cluster using Cruise Control integration.
+In this demo, we will show how to balance your Kafka cluster using Strimzi Cruise Control integration.

 ```
 7-rebalance-resource.txt